 The USB-PD BMC modem interface is a fully USB-PD compliant Type-C interface.
-The modem contains the BMC encoder/decoder, the TX/Rx FIFOs, the packet engine for construction/deconstruction of the USB-PD packet.
+The modem contains the BMC encoder, BMC decoder, the TX/Rx FIFOs, and the packet engine for construction and deconstruction of the USB-PD packet.
 This module contains programmable SOP values and processes all SOP headers.
+The modem supports PD2.0 and PD3.0 specifications.